-Left- and right-channel LED bargraph meters monitor the program input and are peak-responding with a floating 'peak hold' above the bouncing display.
-The panel dB markings should be considered relative as these meters come after the input level control in the signal path.
+LED bargraph meters monitor the processor input and output.
+These are peak-responding meters with a floating 'peak hold' above the bouncing display.

+The input meter dB markings should be considered relative as the meter comes after the input level control in the signal path.
+For the output meter, 0dB at the top of the scale corresponds to 100% carrier modulation.

-Display range and meter activity will depend very much on the dynamics of the program material.
+The input meter display range and activity will depend very much on the dynamics of the program material.
 Heavily compressed music will generally peak (and 'hang') at about -6dB on the meter scale; material with greater dynamic range will show more variation.

-The upper green LED to the right of the level display indicates AGC gating.
+The green LED to the right of the level display indicates AGC gating.
 It will be lighted most of the time, going dark only during pauses in speech.
 The audio loss alarm lights the red LED.
-The lower green LED indicates that the transmission is in FM-stereo.